 Resin tables with USB ports and LED lighting will be a common sight in hotels as well as beds with built-in lamp lights, and an adjustable laptop desk will be essential for traveling young professionals.

 - Social Media Ready

-Instagrammable worthy furniture is inviting features of hotels that want to tap on techy guests.
+Instagrammable-worthy furniture is an inviting feature of hotels that want to tap into techy guests.
 With a stunning backdrop of accent furniture, it can be a free marketing strategy for the hotel when it ends up on Instagram or other social media accounts.

 - Eco-friendly Features

 Eco-living has been increasingly popular through the years and most hospitality industries embrace these sustainable initiatives and make their prime features attracting the sustainable-conscious generation.

 Furniture is made from organic and locally sourced products such as rattan or bamboo loungers and recycled plastic furniture.

 Today’s furniture trends are eclectic yet have hints of modern forms with an emphasis on craftsmanship.
 For instance, we see barrel, egg, and Adirondack chairs sprucing up a lot of hotels lately as these are great stand-alone décors for any modern interior or outdoor space.
 A newer challenge for furniture designers is the integration of technology into their creations.
 Automated and personalized are primary features that the younger hotel goers are looking forward to.
 We’ll surely see many of these hi-tech furniture designs dominating the hospitality interiors in the coming years.